Skip to main content

 How does poor reproductive performance impact sheep, goats and deer?

-Poor reproductive performance can result in massive financial losses for producers, but it is challenging to properly identify associated causes until several months post breeding season.
-The ripple effect of poor reproductive management can result in early culling of ewes and does, unhealthy or high-risk young animals and an overall decline in operational profitability.
+Poor reproductive performance can result in massive financial losses for producers; unfortunately, however, it is challenging to properly identify the associated causes of declining reproductive performance until several months post-breeding season.
+The ripple effects of poor reproductive management can include early culling of ewes and does, unhealthy or high-risk young animals and an overall decline in operational profitability.

 • Inadequate nutrition:

 Nutrition plays a critical role in successful reproduction.
-Addressing potential deficiencies and maintaining a proper body condition score (BCS) of the dam improves the likelihood of a healthy birth and a timely breed back.
+Addressing the dam’s potential deficiencies and maintaining a proper body condition score (BCS) improves the likelihood of a healthy birth and a more timely breed-back.

 • Stress:

-Heat stress can impact fertility rates and cause early abortions.
-It is also always important to practice low-stress (slow and quiet) handling techniques.
+Heat stress can impact fertility rates and lead to early abortions.
+As such, it is also always important to practice low-stress (i.e., slow and quiet) handling techniques.

 • Poor semen quality:

-Bulls that are underconditioned or sick will experience dips in semen quality and viability.
+Bulls that are underconditioned or sick will experience diminishing semen quality and viability.

 • Health concerns:

-Injury and disease can affect the buck’s libido or ability to breed ewes and does.
-Heat stress can also impact fertility rates.
-It is also always important to practice low-stress (slow and quiet) handling techniques.
+Injury and disease can affect the buck’s libido or ability to breed.
+Heat stress can also impact fertility rates, which makes practicing low-stress (i.e., slow and quiet) handling techniques highly important.

-Having too few males available can also negatively impact performance.
+Not having enough available males can also negatively impact performance.

 3 ways to prevent poor reproductive performance in ewes and does